1,250,544 musical sources

-RISM contains over 1.1 million records for musical sources: music manuscripts, printed music, libretti, and treatises that are held in music libraries, archives, churches, private collections, and other institutions around the world.
+RISM contains over 1.2 million records for musical sources: music manuscripts, printed music, libretti, and treatises that are held in music libraries, archives, churches, private collections, and other institutions around the world.
 The bulk of the manuscripts dates from between the years 1600 and 1850.
-The focus of printed music is imprints up to 1800 by a single composer and printed collections published between 1500 and 1550.
+The focus of printed music is imprints up to 1800.
 However, you will find both older and newer sources in the catalog.

-The online catalog contains all of series A/I, A/II, and years 1500-1550 and 1601-1610 of B/I. RISM's book publications in series B document groups of sources by topic.
+The online catalog contains all of series A/I, A/II, and years 1501-1550, 1601-1650, and most of 1651-1690 of B/I. RISM's book publications in series B document groups of sources by topic.
 Most of the volumes in series B are not in the online catalog but can be consulted in well-stocked research libraries or to an extent online.

 Some of the major libraries are not (yet) completely documented in RISM but they—as opposed to, say, smaller church libraries–tend to have their own comprehensive, searchable catalogs.
 Agreements with these libraries will result in the transfer of their records to RISM in the near future.
 Sources that are now lost are not documented in RISM.